lucivpav/InLocCIIRC_dataset/README.md

 3. Adjust and run buildSweepDataMatFile.m
 4. Adjust and run rotatePanoramas.m
 5. For panoramas that failed to rotate properly, try changing the *goodness* in sweepData
+6. Try increasing the point size of the point cloud projection
-6. If the proper rotation still cannot be found, use manuallyRotatePanorama.m file
+7. If the proper rotation still cannot be found, use manuallyRotatePanorama.m file

 ## Build cutouts
 1. Adjust the Space name and the panoIds array